apache/jackrabbit-oak/oak-blob/README.md

 Oak Blob
 ========

-TODO: Temporary oak module containing the common base functionality for all blob store implementations.
-This module might be integrated into oak-core once we completed OAK-1434
+Module providing interfaces for reading and writing large binaries from/to the content repository.
+In addition it provides common base functionality for all blob store implementations.

 License
 -------